Contact Us for a Free Consultation (213) 542-0979

 Penal Code 459 PC says:

-• “Any person who enters a house, apartment, shop, warehouse, store, tent… or other building with the intent to commit grand or petty larceny, or other felony crimes, is guilty of the crime of burglary.”
+• “Any person who enters a house, apartment, shop, warehouse, store, tent… or other building intending to commit grand or petty larceny, or other felony crimes, is guilty of burglary.”

-A Penal Code 459 first-degree burglary is always a felony crime punishable by up to six years in a state prison.
+A Penal Code 459 First-degree burglary is always a felony crime punishable by up to six years in state prison.

 Our Los Angeles criminal defense attorneys are providing an overview below.